Hespeler, Ontario: The Galt, Preston and Hespeler Electric Railway

 A new streetcar system, the Galt, Preston and Hespeler electric railway (later called the Grand River Railway Company) began to operate in 1894, connecting Preston and Galt.
 In 1911, the line reached Hespeler, Berlin (later called Kitchener) and Waterloo; by 1916 it had been extended to Brantford/Port Dover.
 The electric rail system ended passenger services in April, 1955.

 Government

-The local government is the Cambridge City Council consisting of a mayor and eight councillors, each representing a ward.
-The mayor is Kathryn McGarry.
+Hespeler's municipal government is administered by Cambridge City Council, consisting of Mayor Kathryn McGarry and eight ward councillors.